 The world of banking has changed significantly over the past few decades, especially with the introduction of mobile and online banking.
 With this technology, individuals can take a more active role in their finances.

-In fact, it appears that banking online has not only made it easier for people to track their transactions, but according to a new study, bank customers are actually saving more money when they jump on the digital bandwagon.
+In fact, it appears that banking online has not only made it easier for people to track their transactions, but according to a study, bank customers are actually saving more money when they jump on the digital bandwagon.
 And with the wide availability of financial tools from every major bank, such as Bank of America or Chase Mobile Banking, individuals have the opportunity to grow their savings from the convenience of their mobile phones.

 People Who Use Banking Technology Save More